 A director with an actual, potential or perceived conflict in relation to a matter before the Board will be excluded from attending that part of the Board meeting.
 Papers and minutes in relation to the matter will not be provided to the director.

 3.5 Sustainability and responsible investment

-The Board Environmental, Social & Governance (ESG) Committee oversees the management of ESG issues and implementation of initiatives to maintain the group's position as a leader in sustainability practices.
+The Board Sustainability Committee oversees the management of environmental and social issues and implementation of initiatives to maintain the group's position as a leader in sustainability practices.